acend/helm-basics-training/content/labs/06.0/_index.en.md

 and then also add your Favorite Color to be rendered in the ConfigMap as data under the key `myFavoriteColor`, edit the `gotemplatechart/templates/configmap.yaml` File accordingly.

-Use again `$ helm template gotemplatechart -x templates/configmap.yaml` to see what the output of your rendered K8S resource will look like.
+Use `helm template gotemplatechart ...` again (task 2) to see what the output of your rendered K8s resource will look like.

 {{< notice tip >}}
 The Output should look like this